 You should check with your primary care physician to determine whether you need any vaccinations.
 The Centers for Disease Control and Prevention also has information on vaccination recommendations and general health precautions for the country you will be traveling.

 Be sure you will be covered by health insurance when abroad, which can be verified with your insurance provider.
 Also, through Hilbert's partnership with Arcadia University to offer our study abroad program, a health and accident insurance plan for participating students is available.
-Stop by the academic dean's located on the second floor of Franciscan Hall for more information, or call 649-7900, ext.
+Stop by the academic dean's office located on the second floor of Franciscan Hall for more information, or call 649-7900, ext.
 242.